 Just like we look after our bodies, it’s important to take care of the planet.
 Earth is our home and we only get one.
 For this reason, we should find ways to be more environmentally friendly in our daily lives.
 Here are 30 helpful tips for a more eco-friendly home!

 We’re facing a lot of challenges right now, like climate change, poor air quality, and deforestation.
 These problems seem daunting.
 You may start wonder– can I really make a difference?
 The truth is, small everyday actions are often times the most powerful.
 Real change starts with each one of us. 🌏

 1. Add indoor plants.

-Make your home more environmentally friendly by buying a fiddle leaf fig tree!
+Make your home more eco-friendly by buying a fiddle leaf fig tree!
 (Or any plant really!) 🌱

 Did you know that plants improve air quality and fight against pollution?
 Plus, they add such an inviting touch to your home.

 2. Turn off the lights when you’re away.

 Make sure to turn off all lights when you leave the room.
 This step is crucial to have an eco-friendly home.
 It’ll conserve energy and reduce greenhouse gases!

 We all know about this eco-friendly practice, but sometimes recycling effectively isn’t easy.
 Remember to remain mindful of your recycling habits.